textcreationpartnership/A03826/README.md

 ##Content Summary##

 #####Front#####
-HYMNES, OR SACRED SONGS, wherein the right vse of Poësie may be espied.Be Alexander Hume.WHEREVNTO A

 1. The contents of this booke.

 1. TO THE FAITHFVLL AND VERTVOVS Ladie, Elizabeth Mal-vill, Ladie Cumrie, grace, mercie, and peace, from God the father, and from our Lord Iesus Christ.